nilsteampassnet/teampass_doc/docs/install/setup.md

 # Pre-requisite

-Teampasshas to be installed on a server, and you require the `admin` account.
+Teampass has to be installed on a server, and you require the `admin` account.

 # Create Folders